SCEJ

 7-i239

-(Senri H.S.) *Ikegami Yoshiaki, *Ikefuji Satoshi, *Kasamatsu Yuta, *Tani Yusuke, *Miyoshi Soma, *Wakasugi Tomoki, Fukuno Katsuhisa
+(Senri H.S.) *Ikegami Yoshiaki, *Ikefuji Satoshi, *Tani Yusuke, *Miyoshi Soma, *Wakasugi Tomoki, Fukuno Katsuhisa

 Fallen leaves